 The Board monitors success in implementing the Group's strategy against a range of key performance indicators (KPIs), which are viewed as significant measures of success over the longer term.
 Although performance relative to the KPIs is also monitored over shorter periods, it is success over the long-term that is viewed as more important, given the inherent volatility of short-term investment returns.
-The principal KPIs are set out below:
+The principal KPIs are set out below (please see page 5 for details):

 - The movement in Net Asset Value per ordinary share;

-- Dividend per share;
+- Dividend per share (please see page 88);

 - Dividend return;

 - The share price premium/(discount) to NAV;

-- The movement in the share price:
+- The movement in the share price;

-- · Ongoing charges ratio; and
+- Ongoing charges ratio; and

 - Revenue return.